Canonical bases and new applications of increasing and decreasing subsequences to invariant theory: Abstract

 \section{Abstract}

-Recent results show that the Kazhdan--Lusztig basis for Iwahori--Hecke algebras in type A provide ``canonical'' bases for the centralizer algebras of the Schur algebra and the partition algebra acting on tensor space.
-We exploit these bases to show that the linear decomposition of an arbitrary invariant (in the appropriate centraliser algebra) depends integrally on its entries, and describe combinatorial rules that pick out efficient sets of such entries.
+In 2012 Raghavan, Samuel, and Subrahmanyam showed that the Kazhdan--Lusztig basis for the Iwahori--Hecke algebra in type A provides a ``canonical'' basis for the centraliser algebra of the Schur algebra acting on tensor space.
+In 2022 the second author found a similar result for the centraliser of the partition algebra acting on the same tensor space.
+Each basis is indexed by permutations.
+We exploit these bases to show that the linear decomposition of an arbitrary invariant (in either centraliser algebra) depends integrally on its entries, and describe combinatorial rules that pick out minimal sets of such entries.